-The argument fails to consider two major factors which make the reproduction of the pattern almost impossible now in third world countries.
-The first is that the European model developed throughout a century and a half along with industrial technologies which were intensive labour using.
-Modern technologies are far less.
-And therefore if the new comers of the third world have to be competitive on global markets for their industrial exports they have to adopt them.

-The second is that Europe benefited during that long transition from the possibility of massive out migration of their "surplus" population to the Americas.

-That argument - i.e. that capitalism has indeed "solved" the agrarian question in its developed centers - has always been admitted by large sections of the left, including within historical Marxism, as testified by the famous book of Kautsky - "the agrarian question" - written before world war I. Leninism itself inherited that view and on its basis undertook a modersation through the Stalinist collectivisation, with doubtful results.
-What was always overlooked was that capitalism while it solved the question in its centers did it through generating a gigantic agrarian question in the peripheries, which it cannot solve but through the genocide of half of humankind.
-Within historical Marxism only Maoism did understand the size of the challenge.
-Therefore those who charge Maoism with its so called "peasant deviation "show by this very criticism that they do not have the analytical capacity for an understanding of what is actually existing imperialist capitalism, that they reduce to an abstract discourse on capitalism in general.
+The argument fails to consider two major factors that make the reproduction of the pattern almost impossible now in Third World countries.
+The first is that the European model developed throughout a century and a half along with industrial technologies that were labor intensive.
+Modern technologies are far less labor intensive.
+And therefore if the newcomers of the Third World are to be competitive on global markets for their industrial exports they have to adopt those modern technologies.
+The second is that during that long transition Europe benefited from the possibility of massive out migration of their 'surplus' population to the Americas.
+That argument-i.e. that capitalism has indeed 'solved' the agrarian question in its developed centers-has always been admitted by large sections of the left, including within historical Marxism, as testified by the famous book of Kautsky-On the Agrarian Question-written before World War I. Leninism itself inherited that view and, on its basis, undertook modernization through the Stalinist collectivization with doubtful results.
+What was always overlooked was that, while it solved the question in its centers, capitalism did so through generating a gigantic agrarian question in the peripheries, which it cannot solve except through the genocide of half of humankind.
+Within historical Marxism, only Maoism did understand the size of the challenge.
+Therefore those who charge Maoism with its so-called 'peasant deviation' show by this very criticism that they do not have the analytical capacity for an understanding of what is actually existing imperialist capitalism.

-Modernisation through market liberalisation as suggested by WTO and its supporters finally aligns side by side, without even necessarily combining two components: (i) the production of food on a global scale by modern competitive agriculturalists mostly based in the North but also possibly in the future in some pockets of the South; (ii) the marginalisation - exclusion - and further impoverishment of the majority of the three billion peasants of present third world and finally their seclusion in some kinds of "reserves".
-It therefore combines (i) a pro-modernisation- efficiency dominant discourse and (ii) an ecological cultural reserve set of policies making possible for the victims to "survive".
-These two components might therefore complement one another rather than "conflict".
+Modernization through market liberalization as suggested by the WTO and its supporters finally aligns side by side, without even necessarily combining: (i) the production of food on a global scale by modern competitive agriculturalists mostly based in the North but also possibly in the future in some pockets of the South; (ii) the marginalization-exclusion-and further impoverishment of the majority of the 3 billion peasants of the present Third World; and (iii) their seclusion in some kinds of 'reserves'.
+It therefore combines (i) a pro-modernization efficiency dominant discourse, and (ii) an ecological cultural reserve set of policies making it possible for the victims to 'survive'.
+These two components might therefore complement one another rather than 'conflict'.

-Can we imagine other alternatives and have them widely debated.
-In that frame it is implied that peasant agriculture should be maintained throughout the visible future of the XXIth century but simultaneously engaged in a process of continuous technological/social change and progress.
-At a rate which would allow a progressive transfer to non-rural employment.

-Such a strategic set of targets involves complex policy mixes at national, regional and global levels :

-At the national levels it implies macro-policies protecting peasant food production from the unequal competition of modernised agriculturalists - agro-business local and international.
-With a view to guaranteeing acceptable internal food prices eventually disconnected from the so called international market prices (in fact also markets biased by subsidies of the wealthy North-USA/Canada/Europe).

-Such policy targets also question the patterns of industrial - urban developments, which should be less based on export oriented priorities, themselves taking advantage of low wages (implying in their turn low prices for food), and be more attentive to a socially balanced internal market expansion.
+Can we imagine other alternatives and have them widely debated?
+In that frame it is implied that peasant agriculture should be maintained throughout the visible future of the twenty-first century but simultaneously engaged in a process of continuous technological/social change and progress at a rate that would allow a progressive transfer to non-rural employment.
+Such a strategic set of targets involves complex policy mixes at national, regional, and global levels.
+At the national levels, it implies macro-policies protecting peasant food production from the unequal competition of modernized agriculturalists-agro-business, local and international.
+With a view to guaranteeing acceptable internal food prices eventually disconnected from the so-called international market prices (in fact also markets biased by subsidies of the wealthy North-USA/Canada/Europe).
+Such policy targets also question the patterns of industrial-urban developments, which should be less based on export-oriented priorities, themselves taking advantage of low wages (implying in their turn low prices for food), and be more attentive to a socially balanced internal market expansion.